sanidgmbh/debugghost/README.md

 Android Developer Tool

 ## What's this for?
-The main goal is to loosely couple a development tool to your project (only in debug build-type) without the need of a lot of if-else conditions, adding "debug-menu-items" to your action bar to run some test code and so on.
+The main goal is to loosely couple a development tool to your project (in a debug build-type or a certain product-flavour) without the need of a lot of if-else conditions, adding "debug-menu-items" to your action bar to run some test code and so on.
 In my case, the biggest need was getting my current sqlite database and having a look into it.
 That's where DebugGhost startet.
 DebugGhost runs a lightweight server in the context of your app.
 You can connect to it via WebBrowser from your development maschine and browse the sqlite database and also download it.
 DebugGhost does **not** use the adb.
 It uses WiFi, so your development maschine has to be in the same local network and devices have to be able to find each other (that's not a givin in guest Wifis).

 Current function: